MinYaoJhu/Advanced_R/Ch8_Conditions_2.md

 ```
 ## Error in `check_pkg_installed()`:
-## ! package 'pandas' not installed.
+## !
+Package 'pandas' not installed.
 ```